tomaszkubacki/kafka_connect_demo/kafka_to_postgresql/kafka_to_postgres.md

    curl -i -X POST localhost:8083/connectors  -H "Content-Type: application/json" --data-binary "@kafka_to_postgresql.json"
    ```
    > [TIP]
-   > you can see connector statues, definition in the *akhq* ui
+   > you can see connector status and definition in the *akhq* ui
    > running at http://localhost:8080 (assuming root docker-compose was used)

 2. Pass message to *kafka_sink* topic